the-game-theory-behind-stock-based-comp

 payoff(work)payoff(slacking off)w+vnc+kvnw+kvnvnc\begin{aligned}& \text{payoff(work)} \geq \text{payoff(slacking off)} \\& \Leftrightarrow w + \frac{v}{n} - c + \frac{kv}{n} \geq w + \frac{kv}{n} \\& \Leftrightarrow \frac{v}{n} \geq c\end{aligned}

-As we can see, the incentive does not depend on the employee's wage nor the number of other employees working, but rather whether the employee is able to capture a fraction of their value added, that is higher than the cost they endure.
+As we can see, the incentive does not depend on the employee's wage nor the number other employees working, but rather whether the employee is able to capture a fraction of their value added, that is higher than the cost they endure.

-The problem arises when nn increases: the fraction vn\frac{v}{n} decreases, but the cost endured by the employee cc remains the same!
+The problem arises when nn increase: the fraction vn\frac{v}{n} decreases, but the cost endured by the employee cc remains the same!

 There is a point where the employee no longer has an incentive to work, which produces undesirable outcomes for the company.